Someshvara II: Vikramaditya's Opportunism

 Vikramaditya saw the opportunity presented by the confusion in the kingdom due to the Chola invasion.
 Vikramaditya seduced Someshvara's feudatories from their loyalty towards the monarch, and with their aid, entered into negotiations with the Chola king Virarajendra.

 Vikramaditya made his alliance with Virarajendra.

 Chalukya civil war

 The political situation drastically changed when Virarajendra died in 1070 and his son Athirajendra Chola came to the Chola throne.
 Kulothunga Chola I eventually came to the Chola throne in a confusion created by civil disturbances in which Athirajendra was assassinated.
 As Vikramaditya was antagonistic towards Kulothunga, Someshvara II went into an alliance with Kulothunga and prepared to attack Vikramaditya.

 The conflict eventually occurred in 1075 when Kulothunga launched an attack on Vikramaditya.
 Someshvara aided Kulothunga Chola by attacking Vikramaditya's rear.
 What resulted was a brief civil war in which Someshvara suffered heavy defeats and his fate is unknown after the defeat.
 Vikramaditya captured the Chalukya king and imprisoned him.
 Vikramaditya VI proclaimed himself the Chalukuya king in 1076.

+Religion

+During the reign of Someshvara II, several inscriptions indicate continued patronage of Jainism by royal officials and members of the ruling family in the Western Chalukya realm.
+An inscription dated 1068 records that a Jain general of Someshvara II rebuilt a wooden temple into a stone structure with the support of the king and the provincial ruler Lakṣmaṇa, who also renovated the Jain basadi at Balipuna in the Banavasi region and endowed land to it.

+Another inscription dated 1072 states that the queen of Someshvara II renewed the endowment of the village Gudigere for the Anesejjeya basadi, originally built by "Kumkumamahadevi", the younger sister of the Chalukya king Vijayaditya.